On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Monotonicity and Local Rigidity

-is almost monotone non-increasing as $ r \rightarrow 0 $, with equality if and only if the metric is locally flat at $ p $.
-This local volume comparison reflects the scalar curvature constraints of the Einstein condition and arises from the Bishop-Gromov volume comparison theorem, which is a foundational result in comparison geometry.
+is almost monotone non-increasing as $ r \rightarrow 0 $, with equality if and only if the metric is locally flat in a neighbourhood of $ p $.
+This result follows from the Bishop-Gromov volume comparison theorem, which applies under a lower bound on Ricci curvature.
+Since Einstein manifolds satisfy $\mathrm{Ric}_g = \lambda g$, they fall naturally into the scope of this comparison principle.

-In this context, deviation from constancy in the normalised volume function measures how the Einstein condition influences volume growth.
-The result is thus not only a local geometric diagostic, but is also a powerful tool in compactness and convergence theory, particularly in the Cheeger-Gromov framework for collapsing and compactness.
+In this context, deviation from constancy in the normalised volume function measures how the Einstein condition influences local volume growth.
+As in the minimal surface case, the monotonicity property provides both a local rigidity result and a powerful analytical tool.
+It plays a central role in compactness and convergence theorems, particularly within the Cheeger–Gromov theory of collapsing sequences of Riemannian manifolds.

 The presence of monotonicity formulae in both settings illustrates a deeper structural similarity, with each expressing a local rigidity.
 Both formulae become equality statements in flat geometry and deviation from monotonicity measures curvature in a quantifiable way.
 These monotonicity restrictions thus play a dual role: they regulate geometry and hint at underlying analytical principles governing stability, regularity, and convergence in geometric flows.